Mount Sacred Heart

 Since then, the Apostles in residence have served local parishes in the Norwich diocese.

-The present community at Sacred Heart on the Lake includes (L-R) Sr. Emmanuel Shoaf, who manages the grounds; Sr. Mary Veronica Sabelli, who teaches at Holy Apostles College and Seminary; Sr. Dominic Joseph Valla, a pastoral associate at St. Patrick Parish in East Hampton; and Sr. Jerilyn Hunihan, a Chaplain with the Connecticut Department of Corrections.
+The present community at Sacred Heart on the Lake includes Sr. Emmanuel Shoaf, maintenance supervisor; Sr. Dominic Joseph Valla, a pastoral associate at St. Patrick Parish in East Hampton; and Sr. Jerilyn Hunihan, a Chaplain with the Connecticut Department of Corrections.

 The mission at St. Raphael Parish in Bridgeport, CT was established in 1937 when the sisters were sent to help with catechetical and parish work for the Italian population of Bridgeport.
 In 1960 when St. Raphael School opened, the sisters began serving as administrators and teachers in the parish school.
 Starting with the 2013-14 school year, St. Raphael School was incorporated into the new "Cathedral Academy" which features two campuses: the St. Raphael Campus which is the lower school, and the St. Augustine Campus, the upper school.

-Members of the Apostle community at St. Raphael Convent are Sr. Deborah Lopez, Principal at the St. Raphael lower school; Sr. Lisa Florio, faculty member at the St. Augustine upper school; Sr. Mary Grace Walsh, Superintendent of Schools, Diocese of Bridgeport Office for Education; and Sr. Angela Gertsema, faculty member at the lower school.
+Members of the Apostle community at St. Raphael Convent are Sr. Deborah Lopez, Principal at the St. Raphael lower school; Sr. Lisa Florio, faculty member at the St. Augustine upper school; Sr. Mary Grace Walsh, Superintendent of Schools, Diocese of Bridgeport Office for Education; and Sr. Alice Legan, faculty member at the St. Raphael lower school.

 Immaculate Heart of Mary

-Currently living at Immaculate Heart of Mary in Guilford are Sr. Carol Sansone, Principal of Our Lady of Mercy School in Madison, Sr. Carolyn Severino, Principal of St. Mary School in Branford; Sr. Christine Hoffner, faculty member at Our Lady of Mercy School, and Sr. Ellen Cronan, teacher at St. Mary's and administrator at Our Lady of Mercy.
+Currently living at Immaculate Heart of Mary in Guilford are Sr. Carol Sansone, Principal of Our Lady of Mercy School in Madison, Sr. Mary Jane Paolella, faculty member at Sacred Heart Academy and Sr. Ellen Cronan, Administrator at Our Lady of Mercy School.